Therapy offers a safe and supportive place to process hard things and learn new skills. Reasons individuals may seek counseling include:

 Post-Traumatic Stress Disorder (PTSD): Occurs in response to experiencing or witnessing one or more traumatic events, and involves symptoms such as flashbacks, nightmares, and heightened anxiety.

 Every relationship faces challenges, but when communication breaks down, conflicts become frequent, or emotional connection feels lost, it may be time to seek support.
-Relationship therapy helps individuals and couples navigate issues such as trust, intimacy, recurring arguments, life transitions, or feeling stuck.
+Therapy helps individuals and couples navigate issues such as trust, intimacy, recurring arguments, life transitions, or feeling stuck.
 Whether you're in a romantic partnership, friendship, or family relationship, therapy offers a safe space to explore patterns, improve communication, and rebuild connection.
 You don’t have to wait for a crisis—early support can make a lasting difference.

 ACT focuses on helping clients develop psychological flexibility: the ability to experience all emotions (distressing and pleasant) rather than trying to escape, avoid or suppress them.
 This approach uses concepts and techniques to help clients change their perspective on psychological suffering, increase mindfulness, identify their values, and live a meaningful life.